Matcha cultivars

 5. Asahi – The Noble One

-Taste: very sweet, complex, intense umami
+Taste: very sweet, complex, intensely umami

 Color: deep, brilliant green